PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 contract remains a zero-index no-op.
 The focused Torch-free suite now passes 84 tests, with no model conversion or inference.

+The general PyTorch-friendly layout fixed point has moved into the same module and now uses one indexed worklist.
+Unary, binary, Concat, Pack/Unpack, Split, resize, and pool operators preserve the prior propagation rules, including Concat peer inference, but only the producer and consumers adjacent to a changed tensor are rescheduled.
+Reverse-order fixtures pass, and 64 fixed-seed randomized ModelIR graphs produce exactly the same tensor layouts as the former whole-graph fixed-point loop.
+The focused suite now passes 86 tests; no model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC